yakumo-saki/docker-glitch-soc/README.md

 ## known issue

-* Ruby not using jmalloc
+* ~Ruby not using jmalloc~
+* node.js version must be changed when node.js LTS is updated

 ## pre-built image